Tory MP says Gaddafi-IRA victims ‘stifled with lies and duplicity’

-Conservative Andrew Rosindell MP appauds belated publication of Shawcross Report into compensation for victims of Gaddafi-IRA terrorist attacks
+Andrew Rosindell MP slams belated release of William Shawcross Report on Gaddafi-IRA compensation from Libya

 Andrew Rosindell MP, chairman of the Chairman of the Libyan-IRA Terrorism Victims’ Parliamentary Support Group, was speaking after the Government published a small portion of a report commissioned by the 2020 Government on how to deal with the issue of compensating the victims.